 This post was rated for racism.
 I see where they were coming from, but not sure I would consider this a risky or unsafe post.

 This post got flagged as political content.
 I cannot see anywhere how this is political.
-I did notice that 50-75% of posts just seemed to have no basis for being flagged.
+We did notice that 50-75% of posts just seemed to have no basis for being flagged.

 I couldn’t help but notice that so many of my Dia De Muertos posts were flagged for “Unsafe Behaviors”.
 Just one example, but multiple blog posts, facebook posts, etc were flagged.
 Perhaps because of the translation of Muertos or a mention of death?